Video #9 – Our Garden Tour & Swiss Chard Stuffed BBQ Pork Loin

 - Fresh Cracked Black Pepper

-- Combine marinade ingredients, then marinade pork for 30 min.
+- Combine marinade ingredients, then add the pork.
+Marinade for at least 30 min.

 - Remove pork from marinade.
-Slice a pocket into pork that goes less than a 1/2″ from outer rims.
+Slice a long cut into the pork loin creating a cavity.
 Stuff cavity with swiss chard mixture, then place on a pre-heated BBQ.
-Grill approx. 4-5 minutes on each side, controlling BBQ heat so it isn’t overwhelmingly hot.
-Remove from grill & eat.
+Grill approx. 4-5 minutes on each side or until pork is cooked.
+Make sure to control BBQ heat so it isn’t overwhelmingly hot.